How to apply

 The projects that students undertake form the basis of their unit results which are graded as a Pass, Merit or a Distinction.
 Each BTEC is made up of units.
 The number of units is dependent on the level and size of BTEC being studied.
 In order to complete each unit, students must achieve against a set of outcomes.
 The assessment criteria assess theory with practical exercises.
 The assessment process is ongoing, so it allows the student to analyse and improve their own performance through their course in much the same way as they would in a real workplace.

-Completed applications and enquiries should be emailed to our Head of Post 16 Studies, Mr T Jackson at: email@example.com
+Completed applications and enquiries should be emailed to our post 16 pastoral leader, Mrs P Slack at: email@example.com